lemerv/Salesforce-Kanban-Explorer/docs/admin-guide.md

 ## Filter Dropdowns <!-- omit from toc -->

 A filter dropdown appears per field in the `Filter Field API Names` property.
 If this is left blank, then no filter dropdowns appear.

+## Hardcoded Limits <!-- omit from toc -->

+Currently, there is a hardcoded limit of 200 parent records and 1000 card records returned in their respective SOQL queries.
+This cannot be changed.

 ---